open-telemetry/semantic-conventions/docs/database/mssql.md

 **[2]:** If readily available.
 The collection name MAY be parsed from the query text, in which case it SHOULD be the first collection name found in the query.

 **[3]:** When connecting to a default instance, `db.namespace` SHOULD be set to the name of the database.
 When connecting to a [named instance](https://learn.microsoft.com/sql/connect/jdbc/building-the-connection-url#named-and-multiple-sql-server-instances), `db.namespace` SHOULD be set to the combination of instance and database name following the `{instance_name}.{database_name}` pattern.

 The current database may change during the lifetime of a connection, e.g. from executing `USE <database>`.

-Instrumentation SHOULD set `db.namespace` to the database provided at connection time if it is unable to capture the current database without causing an additional query to be executed (e.g. `SELECT DB_NAME()`).
+If instrumentation is unable to capture the current database without causing an additional query to be executed (e.g. `SELECT DB_NAME()`), then it is RECOMMENDED to set `db.namespace` to the database name provided at connection time instead of not capturing any value for `db.namespace`.

 Instrumentation SHOULD document if `db.namespace` only reflects the database name provided during at connection time.

 For commands that switch the database, `db.namespace` SHOULD be set to the target database (even if the command fails).

 It is RECOMMENDED to capture the value as provided by the application without attempting to do any case normalization.

 **[4]:** This SHOULD be the SQL command such as `SELECT`, `INSERT`, `UPDATE`, `CREATE`, `DROP`.